Select Page

 Shelby earned her B.A. with highest honors in Physics and Mathematics from Smith College, and her Masters and Ph.D. in Applied Physics from Cornell University.
 Shelby and her husband Lewis Rothberg, Ph.D., Professor of Chemistry and Chemical Engineering at the University of Rochester, are the parents of Charles Rothberg ’20 (attended Harley from Nursery through Grade 2) and current Harley student Vivian Rothberg ’22.

-TREASURER: Brian Scudder, P’19 is the General Manager and CEO of the Pittsford Federal Credit Union and has worked in the credit union industry since 1988.
+TREASURER: Brian Scudder, P’19 is the General Manager and CEO of the Pittsford Federal Credit Union.
 He earned his BA in Management Information Systems from RIT and his MBA from the University of Rochester’s Simon Graduate School of Business.
-Brian is an Executive Council Member of the Credit Union Association of NY’s Rochester Chapter and President of the Pittsford Community Library Foundation Board.
-Brian and his wife Kelly, an ever-present volunteer in the Harley Lower School, truly enjoyed supporting their daughter Audrey ’19 as she experienced all Harley has to offer, from Nursery Yellow through Graduation.
-Audrey is studying Psychology and Mathematics at Vanderbilt University with an intended trajectory of earning an MD-PhD Dual Degree.
+Brian is an Executive Council Member of the Credit Union Association of NY’s Rochester Chapter and President of the Pittsford Community Library Foundation.
+Brian, and his wife Kelly, Harley Lower School Librarian, wholeheartedly enjoyed supporting their daughter Audrey as she experienced all Harley has to offer, from Nursery Yellow through Graduation.
+Audrey has since graduated from Vanderbilt University (’23) with a dual major in Psychology and Math and is now pursuing a PhD in Educational Psychology at the University of Connecticut.

 Trustees